logical-mechanism/Seedelf-Wallet/seedelf-cli/README.md

 # **seedelf-cli**

 The `seedelf-cli` is a rust implementation of the Seedelf stealth wallet protocol.
 It uses [Cardano collateral provider](https://giveme.my/), [Koios](https://www.koios.rest/), and [Pallas](https://github.com/txpipe/pallas).
-The wallet is primarily terminal base but it does use a static HTML web interface for CIP30 funding when required.
+The wallet is primarily terminal base but it does use a static HTML web interface for CIP30 interactions when required.

-**Wallet is currently in Alpha**
+**Note: Wallet Is Currently In Alpha**

 ## Installation